-The heat wave and associated drying has begun!
-A strong ridge is moving over the state this week, with temperatures rising into the mid and upper 80s towards the second half of the week over much of the Interior and parts of South Central.
-90 degrees is in the forecast for some areas by the weekend.
+Today is the beginning of the next heat wave.
+A strong ridge is forecast to move over the state this week, with temperatures rising into the mid and upper 80s towards the second half of the week over much of the Interior and parts of South Central.
 Fewer thunderstorms are expected than last week, but some storms will cause new ignitions and more holdovers are likely to pop up.